 Key Benefits of FFF

-- Robust separation of macromolecules and nanoparticles from 1 nm - 1000 nm and beyond
+- High-resolution separation of macromolecules and nanoparticles from 1 nm - 1000 nm and beyond

-- No stationary phase - open channel separation with minimal shear and surface interactions
+- No stationary phase - open-channel separation with minimal shear and surface interactions

 The Eclipse allows you to take full advantage of conventional SEC-MALS and FFF-MALS characterization in one package.
-The same HPLC pump and autosampler, and the same MALS and DLS light scattering detectors, to characterize macromolecules for molecular weight, size and conformation by SEC or FFF.
+The same HPLC pump and autosampler, and the same MALS, DLS, UV and RI detectors are used to characterize macromolecules for molecular weight, size, conformation and conjugation by SEC or FFF.
 The FFF-SEC switching option lets you switch between the two separation techniques at the click of a mouse.

 Common solution-based methods for determining the size and size distributions of nanoparticles, such as batch dynamic light scattering (DLS) and nanoparticle tracking analysis (NTA), cannot offer the resolution, statistical confidence and absolute accuracy of a true separation-based technique that incorporates MALS and DLS downstream detection.